ouermijudicael/UVisBox/docs/source/index.rst

 UVisBox (Still in Development)
 ===============================
-UVisBox is an open-source Python based toolbox for visulazing uncertainty from scientific data.
+UVisBox is an open-source Python based toolbox for visualizing uncertainty from scientific data.
 UVisBox provides a collection of methods for representing and exploring uncertainty in various scientific datasets.

 Currently implemented methods include: